BYLAWS OF THE CUMBERLAND VALLEY CHAPTER, TROUT UNLIMITED

 Article V. Officers and Duties

 Section 1.
 Officers The Officers of the Chapter shall be: President, Vice President, Secretary, and Treasurer, all of whom shall be voting members of the Chapter’s Board of Directors.
 All Officers must be members in good standing of Trout Unlimited and the Chapter.
 No person shall hold more than one (1) office at any time.
-The Officers shall be chosen and elected by secret ballot by the Board of Directors at the September Board meeting and shall take office on the first day of October of the current year.
+The Officers shall be chosen and elected by secret ballot by the Board of Directors at the October Board meeting and shall take office immediately.
 In addition to the specific duties of the respective Officers outlined in these Bylaws, each of them shall perform such further duties as may be requested and assigned by the Board.

 Section 2.
 Term of Office The Chapter Officers shall be elected for one (1) year terms.
 There shall be no limitation of the consecutive terms an Officer may serve, excepting that no person may hold the office of President for longer than four (4) consecutive terms.